hyperledger/identus-cloud-agent/docs/docusaurus/secrets/operation.md

 ```
 The log indicates an attempt to read the seed from the environment variable initially.
 As the variable is not set, the log message includes a binary seed (encode as hex string)
-and a 24-word mnemonic phrase (BIP39 compliant).
+and a 24-words mnemonic (BIP39 compliant).

 ## Specify a wallet seed in the development mode